vinod-taborda/intake-ansible-playbooks/README.md

    ...
    ```

+   (NOTE: If you want to deploy Jenkins, add `[jenkins-node]` and the corresponding IP address to the hosts file.)

 4. To verify connectivity between the Ansible control server and the clients: `ansible -i ./hosts all -m ping`
-  (Note: All clients should succeed except for the ansible host)
+  (Note: All clients should succeed except for the jenkins host)

 5. Change directories: `cd  groups_vars`